LinkTheLynxCat3/LinkTheLynxCat3/README.md

 DNI ⤵

 Hard-core HH/HB fans.
-I'm hesitant on the show, my opinions are my own.
+I like the show, but the fandom hasn't been very healthy in my experience. my opinions are my own.

 CoD fandom.
 I enjoy the characters and the storyline, but I don't want anything to do with you if you can't act like a decent person and filter your CoD personality.